AleksaMCode/AMx64/README.md

 5. **OF** is set if the subtraction resulted in arithmetic under/overflow; it's cleared otherwise.

 #### JMP - Unconditional Jump
-<p align="justify">Jumps execution to the provided location in a program denoted with a program label.
+<p align="justify">Jumps execution to the provided location in a program, denoted with a program label.
 This instruction does not depend on the current conditions of the flag bits in the EFLAG register.
 Transfer of control may be forward, to execute a new set of instructions or backward, to re-execute the same steps.</p>
 Usage:

 ```asm